hmrc/hmrc-mongo/README.md

   See [TTL Indexes](#ttl-indexes)

-- `ensureIndexes` is now run asynchronously on start up.
-Deployments will not fail if adding a new index takes longer than 5 seconds to apply.
-If updating indexes fails, errors will be logged.
+- Deployments will no longer fail if adding a new index takes a long time to apply.
+Failures to create an index (e.g. conflicting index) will still fail a deployment if they occur immediately (which they typically do).

   If you still need to know when `ensureIndexes` has finished, you can access `PlayMongoRepository#initialised`